navyayy/portfolio-web/_posts/what-is-a-search-algorithm.md

 * **GPS Navigation**: To find the best and most efficient route between two points, this algorithm is preferred.
 * **Puzzle Solving**: Puzzles where target is to reach a goal from an initial position such as 8-puzzle or sliding puzzles take help of A\* Search Algorithm.

-# Advantages and disadvantages of A\* Search Algorithm
+## Advantages and disadvantages of A\* Search Algorithm

-## Advantages:
+## Advantages

 * **Optimal**: This algorithm is optimal in nature as it guarantees the shortest possible path.
 * **Efficient**: It is faster than all other algorithms when appropriate heuristic is used.
 * **Flexible**: The algorithm is available to adapt for various types of graphs and different heuristics.

-## Disadvantages:
+## Disadvantages

 * **Heuristic Dependent**: The performance of this algorithm is heavily dependent on choice of heuristics.
 * **Memory Intensive**: As this algorithm stores all the nodes in memory which is not suitable for large graphs.

-# Conclusion
+## Conclusion

 A\* Search Algorithm stands as one of the best algorithms used in artificial intelligence-machine learning.
 It has an intelligent balance of performance and efficiency.
 By combining the strengths of Dijkstra’s algorithm and greedy breadth first search, a\* produces optimal results.
 The key role is heuristics in this algorithm which allows it to calculate the estimated cost and prioritize paths.
 So whether you are a beginner or a seasoned professional this blog will help you understand the usage and implementation of A\* Search Algorithm.